eloahaura-commits/Eloah-s-Portifolio/README.md

 I used Python to write the program.
 Within Python, I relied on input validation techniques, arithmetic operations, conditional logic, functions, and formatted output to deliver the final results.

 #### - Challenges I faced
 One challenge was implementing reliable input validation so users couldn’t accidentally enter invalid or out-of-range values.
 I also had to make sure the quiz and assessment weights added up to exactly 100%, which required looping and careful checking.
-Another obstacle was organizing the code cleanly while processing multiple students—this required tracking variables, updating totals, and ensuring each step executed correctly.
+Another obstacle was organizing the code cleanly while processing multiple students; it required tracking variables, updating totals, and ensuring each step executed correctly.

 #### - Other Resources
 I used class notes, weekly modules, and examples provided in the course to guide my logic.
 I did not directly collaborate with other students, but I referred to course materials to make sure the structure and validation methods followed best practices.